DerelictOrg/DerelictIL/README.md

 A dynamic binding to version 1.8.0 of the [DevIL][1] library for the D Programming Language.

-Please see the [Derelict documentation][2], for information on how to build DerelictIL and load DevIL at run time.
+Please see the sections on [Compiling and Linking][2] and [The Derelict Loader][3], in the Derelict documentation, for information on how to build DerelictIL and load DevIL at run time.
 In the meantime, here's some sample code.

 ```D
 import derelict.devil.il;